-I’m so glad I made the road trip to visit areas outside of Sydney even though we were only in Australia for 6 days in total.
+I’m so glad I made the road trip to visit areas outside of Sydney even though I was only in Australia for 6 days in total.
 I loved finding some gems and beautiful views that just can’t be possible in a big city!
 Let me know which of the attractions you’d be most interested in!

 I received complimentary admission to Symbio Wildlife Park courtesy of Destination NSW.
-We also received complimentary tour on the DOlphin cruise.
+I also received complimentary tour on the Dolphin cruise.